MaPePeR/TiConAutoToolStation/README.md

 * Block Texture
 * Creative Tab Page
-* Crafting Recipe (Hopper, Tool Station, Piston in the center and Wool on the Sides, to show that it does not make a sound?)
 * Custom GUI Texture to Remove the Rename-Textfield
 * Description in the Table GUI